Do Redirects Impact Your Website’s Speed?

-The .htaccess file is a configuration file on Apache servers (learn more).
-You can place a variety of directives on this file to control varying aspects of how the website will operate.
-Those directives act as instructive statements and can include password protection directives for certain directories, specifications on handling errors, instructions to prevent access to certain files, and, among many other directives, redirects.
+The .htaccess file is a configuration file on Apache servers (learn more) where you can specify a variety of directives that will control varying aspects of how the website operates.
+Among many other directives, that includes password protection, error handling, blocking access, and, redirects.

 Putting redirects on the .htaccess file is fairly simple, making this a common method for establishing redirects on Apache servers.
-For example, I want anybody who types in matthewedgar.net/about-me to be redirected to my about page.
-To handle this redirect, I can use this line of code:
+For example, this line of code will redirect matthewedgar.net/about-me to the home page:

-That line begins by saying we have a redirect directive that should return a 301 response code.
-Next, the directive says that if the requested URL is about-me, the server should reroute the bot or person making that request to https://www.matthewedgar.net/about-matthew-edgar/.
+That line begins by declaring this is a redirect directive and that should return a 301 response code.
+Next, the directive says that if the requested URL matches about-me, the server should redirect the request to / (the home page’s URL).

-But how many redirects do you need before you create so much server overhead that you slow down the website’s load?
+But how many redirects have to be specified before you create so much server overhead that you slow down the website’s load?
 To find out, I tested load speeds when there were zero to one million redirect directives in the .htaccess file.
 Let’s review the results and see how .htaccess redirects impact speed.

 Time to First Byte

-The biggest impact redirects could have on speed is by adding to the Time to First Byte (TTFB).
+The first thing to check is if redirects impact the Time to First Byte (TTFB).
 TTFB is the time between the request being made and the server sending the first byte of data back to the requestor.
 Before any data can be sent back to the requestor, the server must read through the .htaccess file directives in order to understand how to respond to the request.

 Where we see a bigger impact on TTFB starts at 50,000 redirects.
 50,000 redirects in the .htaccess file adds .225 seconds to the TTFB, a full 116% increase from the TTFB when there were no redirect directives on the htaccess file.